Kelly Lim Harris

 Crossing the Ditch

-After countless hours spent on tour buses and planes, I finally grew tired of living out of a suitcase.
-The time had come to dream new dreams and Australia had the doors - WAAPA would open them.
+After countless hours spent on tour buses and planes, I was ready for new dreams.
+Australia had the doors - and WAAPA would open them.

-And so I applied for a place at the world-renowned Western Australian Academy of Performing Arts in their Diploma of Musical Theatre.
+I landed a place at the world-renowned Western Australian Academy of Performing Arts in their Diploma of Musical Theatre.
 The last song I sang on my final contract in NZ (Thank You For the Music), just so happened to be the first we sang at WAAPA.
 How's that for a segue?

 There, I spent a glorious year totally devoted to my craft - singing, dancing, acting, and perhaps most pivotally, learning to create my own work.